-The Samsung Galaxy S20+ 5G currently retails for $1,199 at AT&T, but you can find much deeper discounts on Swappa where the Galaxy S20+ starts at $849.
-That’s nothing to sneeze at, but you better act fast before someone snatches up your deal.
+The Samsung Galaxy S20+ 5G currently retails for $1,199 at AT&T, but you can find much deeper discounts on Swappa where is significantly discounted.
+But you better act fast before someone snatches your deal.
 Start shopping using the button below.

-Best premium 5G phone: Samsung Galaxy S20 Ultra 5G
+Best premium Android 5G phone: Samsung Galaxy S20 Ultra 5G